BullHorn7/BH-PoE-Lootfilter/README.md

 ## DESCRIPTION

 This filter is designed for leveling and endgame without seeing all the trash you normally see.
-However, it still shows many things that might not be wanted at late-endgame, like trans/aug, alt/chrome, jew/chance/glassblower, chance bases and dumpster divination cards.
+However, it still shows many things that might not be wanted at late-endgame, like trans, alt/chrome, jew/chance/glassblower, chance bases and low divination cards.
 If these things are unwanted, feel free to edit the filter to your liking.

 #### KEY FEATURES